clij/clij2/reference_differenceOfGaussian2D.md

-## nonzeroMinimumDiamond
+## differenceOfGaussian2D
 ![Image](images/mini_clijx_logo.png)

-Apply a minimum-sphere filter to the input image.
-The radius is fixed to 1 and pixels with value 0 are ignored.
+Applies Gaussian blur to the input image twice with different sigma values resulting in two images which are then subtracted from each other.

+It is recommended to apply this operation to images of type Float (32 bit) as results might be negative.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJx_nonzeroMinimumDiamond(Image input, Image destination);
+Ext.CLIJx_differenceOfGaussian2D(Image input, Image destination, Number sigma1x, Number sigma1y, Number sigma2x, Number sigma2y);
 ```